robhagemans/pcbasic/INSTALL.md

 To use the graphical interface, you will also need to install the [`SDL2`](https://www.libsdl.org/download-2.0.php) library, which is _not_ included in the `pysdl2` package.
 Install the library in your OS's standard location.
 On Windows, you can alternatively place `sdl2.dll` in the `pcbasic\lib` directory.

-To use the text-based interfaces, you will need the [ANSI|pipe](http://github.com/robhagemans/ansipipe/releases) library `winsi.dll`.
+To use the text-based interfaces on Windows, you need to compile the `win32_console` extension from C.
+The recommended compiler is the [Microsoft Visual C++ Compiler for Python 2.7](https://www.microsoft.com/en-us/download/details.aspx?id=44266);
+with this compiler installed, run

+        python setup.py build_ext --inplace

-Place the DLL in the `pcbasic\lib` directory.
+and the `.pyd` extension will be built and put in the correct location.

 #### External tools ####